RandomOutput/LeapMotionHackerHelper/Assets/LeapMotion/Leap_Hacker_Helper/readme.txt

   - WorldMover.cs # When attached to a GameObject will move that object in world space based on your pointing finger.

 ======================
-General Useage
+General Usage
 ======================

-This package is meant to act as a set of boilerplate functions and architecture to get your Leap enabled jam game up and running rapidly.
+This package is meant to act as a set of boilerplate functions and architecture to get your Leap enabled project up and running rapidly.

 It solves the following problems:

 - Providing a central point of access to the LeapMotion Controller data.

 - Converting Leap data into Unity's units and Vector3 objects.
  > This is accomplished via three extension methods which return Unity Vector3 objects:
-  1. myVectorInstance.ToUnity() # For things like direciton vectors which are normalized.
+  1. myVectorInstance.ToUnity() # For things like direction vectors which are normalized.
   2. myVectorInstance.ToUnityScales() # For things like Acceleration/Velocity where units must be converted, but position is not a factor.
   3. myVectorInstance.ToUnityTranslated() # For things like positions where units must be scaled AND we want to offset the coordinates into our game's coordinate space.